-Many studies in the personnel literature have found evidence of fast tracks.
-Executives observed being promoted quickly appear to have more rapid subsequent promotions.
-Evidence consistent with this notion was found here in a simple examination of the raw data in that executives with an insample promotion were more likely to receive a subsequent promotion.
+Many studies in the personnel economics literature have found evidence of fast tracks but did not determine their source.
+This is a principle contribution of this paper.
+Executives observed to be promoted quickly appeared to have more rapid subsequent promotions.
+Evidence consistent with this notion was found here in a simple examination of the raw data in that executives with an in-sample promotion were more likely to receive a subsequent promotion.
 The cause of this phenomena has been hypothesized to result from the potential signaling effect of promotion but also simply from the persistent benefit of a promoted executive being of higher ability.
-No evidence is found in this paper that an executive's speed of advancement in pay grade updated each sample year has a positive causal impact on promotions after conditioning on the executive's past career speed of advancement.
-In fact, the in-sample career advancement speed has a weakly negative marginal effect on promotion.
-For high-level executives, fast tracks appear to result from heterogeneity in persistent individual characteristics, not from an inherent benefit in the recent advancement itself.
+No evidence is found that an executive's speed of advancement in pay grade updated each sample year has a positive causal impact on promotions after conditioning on the executive's past career speed of advancement in estimations that force the effect of the executive's speed of advancement on promotion to be the same across reporting levels.
+In these estimations, the in-sample career advancement speed has a weakly negative marginal effect on promotion.
+For the high-level executives in these data overall, fast tracks appear to result from heterogeneity in persistent individual characteristics, not from an inherent benefit in the recent advancement itself.
 Thus, the notion of fast tracks resulting from the persistent benefit of being of high ability is supported over the notion that fast tracks result from the signaling effect of promotions.